-Klamath Trinity Campus Emergency Procedures
+Klamath-Trinity Campus Emergency Procedures

-Please review the responsibilities of, and procedures used by, the College of the Redwoods, Klamath-Trinity Instructional Site (KTIS) to communicate to faculty, staff, students and the general public during an emergency.
+Please review the responsibilities of, and procedures used by, the College of the Redwoods, Klamath Trinity Instructional Site (KTIS) to communicate to faculty, staff, students and the general public during an emergency.
 It is the responsibility of College of the Redwoods, Klamath-Trinity Instructional Site (KTIS) to protect life and property from the effects of emergency situations within its own jurisdiction.

-- 1. In the event of an emergency, communication shall be the responsibility of the district employees on scene. - a.
-Dial 911, to notify local agency support such as law enforcement or fire services. - b.
-If safe to do so, notify key administrators, departments, and personnel. - c.
-If safe to do so, personnel shall relay threat information, warnings, to ensure the school community is notified. - d.
-Contact 530-625-4821 to notify of situation. - e.
-Contact Hoopa Tribal Education Administration office 530-625-4413 - f.
-Notify Public Safety 707-476-4111. - 2.
-In the event of an emergency, the responsible district employee on scene will: - a.
-Follow established procedures for the specific emergency as outlined in the College of the Redwoods Emergency Procedure Booklet. - b.
-Lock all doors and turn off lights if in lockdown due to an active shooter or similar emergency. - c.
-Close all window curtains. - d.
-Get all inside to safe location Kitchen area is best internal location. - e.
-If a police officer or higher official arrives, they will assume command. - f.
-Wait until notice of all is clear before unlocking doors. - g.
-If safe to do so, move to the nearest evacuation point outside building (Pooky's Park), directly behind the Hoopa Tribal Education Building. - h.
+In the event of an emergency, communication shall be the responsibility of the district employees on scene:

+- 1. Dial 911, to notify local agency support such as law enforcement or fire services. - 2.
+If safe to do so, notify key administrators, departments, and personnel. - 3.
+If safe to do so, personnel shall relay threat information, warnings, to ensure the school community is notified.

+- 4. Contact 530-625-4821 to notify of situation. - 5.
+Contact Hoopa Tribal Education Administration office 530-625-4413 - 6.
+Notify Public Safety 707-476-4111.

+In the event of an emergency, the responsible district employee on the scene will:

+- 1. Follow established procedures for the specific emergency as outlined in the College of the Redwoods Emergency Procedure Booklet. - 2.
+Lock all doors and turn off lights if in lockdown due to an active shooter or similar emergency. - 3.
+Close all window curtains. - 4.
+Get all inside to safe location Kitchen area is best internal location. - 5.
+If a police officer or higher official arrives, they will assume command. - 6.
+Wait until notice of all is clear before unlocking doors. - 7.
+If safe to do so, move to the nearest evacuation point outside building (Pooky's Park), directly behind the Hoopa Tribal Education Building. - 8.
 Do not leave site, unless it has been deemed safe by the person in command.
-Student Support Services (required for online classes)